 Both the Sennheiser MOMENTUM 4 Wireless and Sony WH-1000XM5 have fully featured companion apps, and they’re worth getting.
 Sennheiser Smart Control is the company’s companion app for most of its Bluetooth audio devices, and it brings a bunch of worthwhile features to the MOMENTUM 4, not just firmware updates.

-Smart Control lets you adjust the intensity of active noise cancelling (ANC) and turn on the adaptive ANC feature, which will automatically tailor the intensity to your environment.
+Smart Control lets you adjust the intensity of active noise canceling (ANC) and turn on the adaptive ANC feature, which will automatically tailor the intensity to your environment.
 Adaptive ANC can even link to up to 20 geotags and set an ANC level for each associated location.
 The app also has an EQ, though there’s no option to customize the controls as well.
 In a May 9, 2023 update, Sennheiser also added new Sound Personalization features to Smart Control.

 Both mobile apps let you equalize, access firmware updates, and more.